LochStudios/getyourwebsite.net.au/README.md

 ## Contributing

-This is a portfolio website for LochStudios.
-For inquiries about web development services, please contact us through the website.
+This is a portfolio website for LochStudios showcasing our web development projects and services.

+For business inquiries, project consultations, or custom web development services, please visit [getyourwebsite.net.au](https://getyourwebsite.net.au) and contact us through the website.

 ## License